walter7878/data-curriculum/datacurri.md

 1. [yt] [The best stats you've ever seen | Hans Rosling](https://www.youtube.com/watch?v=hVimVzgtD6w).
 A classic presentation by statistician Hans Rosling.
 Not technical, but already a classic many of you may know or heard of.

 ---
 Comments?
-Reach out to me at tw [@unbiasedwaldo](https://twitter.com/UnbiasedWaldo) or LinkedIn [/in/walterhgp/](https://www.linkedin.com/in/walterhgp/)
+Reach out to me via Twitter [@unbiasedwaldo](https://twitter.com/UnbiasedWaldo) or LinkedIn [/in/walterhgp/](https://www.linkedin.com/in/walterhgp/)